envire4mars/docker_image_development/README.md

 ![](/doc/figures/sherpaControlled.png)

+### Access the camera streams

 The cameras can be accessed via vlc ('media->open network stream': `http://0.0.0.0:57781/video.mjpg` to `http://0.0.0.0:57784/video.mjpg`).

+You can find more information about how to connect and process these video streams [here](http://wiki.ros.org/video_stream_opencv)

 ### Access the code of the controller